Heber–Overgaard, Arizona: Early Heber

 In 1882, Heber J. Grant was called as a member of the Quorum of the Twelve.
-Early on in his service in the quorum he made many trips to Arizona earning the title "The Arizona Apostle".
+Early in his service in the quorum he made many trips to Arizona, earning the title "The Arizona Apostle".
 On one such trip, he passed through the settlement on his way to Phoenix, and stayed with the Shelleys in their cabin.
-The townspeople latter named their settlement after Mr. Grant.
+The townspeople latter named their settlement after Grant.

-An alternative version of Heber's namesake history is that John W. N. Scarlett named the settlement after Heber C. Kimball, former Chief Justice of the State of Deseret.
+An alternative version of Heber's name origin is that John Scarlett named the settlement after Heber C. Kimball, former chief justice of the State of Deseret.

 The post office in Heber was established in 1890, and on September 11, 1890, James Shelley was appointed the first postmaster of Heber.
-Mail was brought by buckboard every Wednesday from Holbrook to Heber.
-It was then sorted and distributed.
-This duty was performed by James Shelley, in addition to being a farmer, cattleman, husband and father.
+Mail was brought by buckboard every Wednesday from Holbrook to Heber, then sorted and distributed.
+This duty was performed by Shelley, in addition to being a farmer, cattleman, husband and father.

 Marion and Clarence Owens came to farm in Heber with their families in 1891.
 The following year, two practicing polygamists arrived from Utah to escape prosecution.
 One was called "Brother Luck".
 In 1893, Joseph Porter arrived in Heber to help his brother, Samuel Porter, with his farm.
-Also in 1893, John Nelson occupied a ranch in Brookbank Canyon, and the Baca family had settled near the head of Black Canyon.
-John Nelson and partner, Nicholas Valentine, were in the sheep business, and the Porters hauled their wool to the Holbrook railroad.
-Nicholas Valentin died four years later from a rabies bite acquired from a skunk.
+Also in 1893, John Nelson occupied a ranch in Brookbank Canyon, and the Baca family settled near the head of Black Canyon.
+Nelson and partner Nicholas Valentine, were in the sheep business, and the Porters hauled their wool to the Holbrook railroad.